MeanderingProgrammer/render-markdown.nvim/README.md

     link = {
         -- Turn on / off inline link icon rendering enabled = true,
+        -- How to handle footnote links, start with a '^' footnote = {
+            -- Replace value with superscript equivalent
+            superscript = true,
+        },
         -- Inlined with 'image' elements
         image = '󰥶 ',
         -- Inlined with 'email_autolink' elements